kanidm/kanidm/designs/radius.rst

 The radius client will be rlm_python.
 It will search for accounts based on name + memberof radius_access, and this will use the radius token in rest to generate a radius data package inc the vlanid, plain pw, groups for the radius server to use.

+How to make the PW easy to copy or write out for clients that don't have deployment profiles? (android apparently doesn't have these but if they support them, someone please tell me.
+Similar for windows)

+RADIUS wouldn't allow auth if the radius cred is locked OR the account global lock is in place.

 One of my key notes here is to keep the RADIUS configuration simple but broadly applicable, while also using existing mechanics (memberof + filtering) to determine vlans etc.